bububoy0907/Capstone-driving-sims-HK/README.md

 - Post-simulation surveys and simulator performance metrics were collected
 - Descriptive statistics and correlation analysis were used to interpret outcomes

-Details are available in the final report/presentation (see `/docs` if included).
+Details are available in the presentation (demo video).

 ---